 - Shannon Claxton, Ph.D. - Assistant Professor, Morningside College

-- Nate Deichert, Ph.D. - Assistant Professor, Black Hills State University
+- Nate Deichert, Ph.D. - Associate Professor, Black Hills State University

 - Brian Don, Ph.D. - Assistant Professor, California Lutheran

-- Amber Emanuel, Ph.D. - Postdoctoral Fellow, University of Florida
+- Amber Emanuel, Ph.D. - Department of Health Education and Behavior, University of Florida

 - Erin Fekete, Ph.D. - Assistant Professor, University of Indianapolis